-A light and fluffy lemon layer cake with a raspberry cake filling and a vanilla buttercream!
+A light and fluffy lemon raspberry cake with a lemon cake, raspberry cake filling, and a vanilla buttercream.
 Utterly delicious!

 Yep, that’s right.
 I’m in my last and final year of my twenties.
 Dun dun dunnnnn.

 Nah.
 Not really.
 I don’t feel that weird about thirty being right around the corner (okay maybe it’s a leeeetle weird) but I definitely don’t feel old enough to be almost thirty.
 Does that make sense?
 Like it doesn’t freak me out, but I don’t feel old enough to be as old my age sounds.

 Things that are not confusing?
 Cake on your birthday.
 It’s a no-brainer, right?
 My dilemma is always choosing what kind of cake to have.
 Chocolate or vanilla?
 Vanilla or chocolate?
 It’s such a hard decision!

 You see, I have a special place in my heart for light and airy white cake with fluffy vanilla buttercream frosting, I think it stems from my Chuck-E Cheese birthdays.
 If you’re not familiar with Chuck-E Cheese’s birthday cake you, my friend, are missing out.

 ANYWAYS.
 I love, love, love white cake.
 But then again, I loooooove chocolate cake.
 You know – rich, moist, chocolate-on-chocolate cake.

 So what’s a girl to do when she is torn like this?
 Make TWO birthday cakes, that’s what!
 Or at least that’s what I did.